top of page

 From 1717 to 1720 George directed the private chapel of the duke of Chandos.
 From 1720 to 1728 he was involved in the Royal Academy of Music at the Haymarket Theatre, for the performance of Italian opera.
 Quarrels, rivalries, and disputes between the actors ended the group at the completion of the 1728 season.
 During this troubled period, Handel wrote the four anthems for the coronation of George II, including Zadok the Priest, which has been performed at every British coronation since.

 While in Venice to recruit singers for a joint venture with the Haymarket Theatre manager, Handel was called to the side of his ailing mother in Halle where he spent a year.
-Upon his return to London he took up the fight for the acceptance of Italian opera, writing two or three operas a year in competition with the ‘Opera of the Nobility’ sponsored by the Prince of Wales.
-During this period he struggled with illness and bankruptcy trying to impose Italian opera on a mostly hostile public.
+Upon returning to London, he began the fight for the acceptance of Italian opera, writing two or three operas a year in competition with the ‘Opera of the Nobility’ sponsored by the Prince of Wales.
+During this period, he struggled with illness and bankruptcy trying to impose Italian opera on a mostly hostile public.
 But he also produced two oratorios, Esther and Deborah, and returning to this style he completed Messiah which was first heard at Dublin in April 1742.

 Handel died on Saturday, April 14, 1759, at the age of 74.
 He is buried in the Poets Corner at Westminster Abbey in London.